App Volumes Architecture

 Justification | Writable Volumes provide added flexibility for end users who are permitted to install software outside of the IT-delivered set of applications.
 The UIA-only template ensures application installation and configuration data is stored, while profile data is managed using other technologies.
 If a Writable Volume becomes corrupt, applications can be reinstalled without the risk of data loss. |

-Performance Testing for Writable Volumes
+Performance testing for Writable Volumes

 Writable Volumes are read-write.
 Storage utilization patterns are largely influenced by user behavior with regard to desktop logins and logouts, user-installed applications, and changes to local user profiles.
 Group each set of similar users into use cases, and evaluate performance based on peak average use.

-Additional Writable Volumes Operations
+Additional Writable Volumes operations

 See the section Additional Configuration Options for Writable Volumes of App Volumes Configuration.

-Multi-site Design
+Multi-site design

 Multi-site implementations should be designed using a multi-instance model with separate instances per site.
 In this model, each instance works independently, with its own set of App Volumes Managers and its own database instance.
-When deploying separate instances in different sites, separate, local SQL Servers should be used.
+When deploying separate instances in different sites, separate, local SQL servers should be used.

 Using separate instances per site is simple to implement and allows for easy scaling if you have more than two sites.